cifer-lee/cifer-lee.github.io/content/posts/gold.md

 > Each year, global gold mining adds approximately 2,500-3,000 tonnes to the overall above-ground stock of gold.
 While gold production has shown an upward trend in recent years, this is likely to level off in coming years.

-## Who are mining the gold now?
+## Top gold mines and who are mining them now?

 ## How much gold is still left there to be mined?

 There are two aspects for this question.

 The first is that the gold deposits that have already been discovered by the above companies are still being mined, if you remember we have mentioned at the begining that the average grade of a gold mine is just 1.01g/ton, which means mining a ton of ore only gets 1.01 gram of gold.
 So a gold deposit costs decades to be carven out.
+A widely accepted estimation is that there are still **~50,000** tonnes of gold scattered around all of the deposits to be mined.

 And the second point is as describe below which quotes from Ref4